 Long-term Rehab for Addiction

 Addiction is rooted in the urge to “fix” mental and emotional states quickly.
-In contrast, an important factor in any process of recovery is the extended time needed for maintaining wholehearted commitment to the purpose.
-For a variety of reasons, addiction treatment programmes do not always sufficiently take this into account.
+In contrast, an important factor in any rehab treatment is the extended time needed for maintaining wholehearted commitment to the purpose.
+For a variety of reasons, addiction treatment programmes do not always sufficiently take long-term rehab for drug and alcohol abuse into account.

 Assessment of recovery capital

-“Long-term” rehab may mean anything from three months to a year.
-This does not necessarily have to include a stay in a residential facility.
-However residential rehabs offer the benefit of a 24-hour, 365-day programme in a structured, managed environment, which can provide the degree of safety, containment and resources for an holistic approach that non-residential options may find difficult.
+However long term inpatient rehabs offer the benefit of a 24-hour, 365-day programme in a structured, managed environment, which can provide the degree of safety, containment and resources for an holistic approach that non-residential treatment centers may find difficult to provide.

 Recognising and mitigating the risks